 The benefits of taking vitamin A are improved vision, bone strengthening, thicker skin, and muscular growth.
 It also helps us with our acne, and it fixes the tissues in our bodies.
-Not consuming enough of vitamin A makes us likely to be affected by viruses.
+Not consuming enough vitamin A makes us likely to be affected by viruses.

 It is very important for children to consume it, too.
-Deficiency leads to predisposition to infant diseases such as measles or rubella.
+Deficiency leads to a predisposition to infant diseases such as measles or rubella.

 You can find vitamin A in tuna, margarine, yogurt, eggs, swordfish, or even orange juice.